roryror/CUHKSZ-DDA3003-transport-air-visualization/src/data_processing/README.md

 3. **Data Processing Pipeline**
    - Created complete pipeline script (main.py)
    - Integrated air quality data and taxi data processing workflows
-   - Support for command-line parameters (--end-date, --days)
+   - Support for command-line parameters (--end-date, --days, --download-taxi)
    - Implemented incremental data processing (only process uncleaned files)
+   - Log system:
+     - Each run creates a new timestamped log directory
+     - Separate log files for air and taxi data
+     - Streaming log output (real-time)
+   - Unified task timestamp:
+     - Air and taxi data use the same task timestamp for output folders
+     - Makes it easy to match air and taxi data from the same run

 ## How to Run